Skip Navigation

 Mighty & Mini Movers

-The Mini and Mighty Movers programs are led by a physical therapist to enhance gross-motor skills and sensory organizational skills by walking and running over various surfaces, climbing, jumping, and negotiating equipment.
+The Mini and Mighty Movers programs are led by a physical therapist and designed to enhance gross motor and sensory‑organizational skills.

 Other Areas of Support